alirezajavanmardi/replace/README.md

 # replace
-a simple script to remove a char with space
+a simple script to replace a char with space